Skip to main content

 1. Adam Smith and Amrutur Anilkumar, ‘Friction Factor Evaluation of Replaceable-Element and Conventional Oil Filters in a Precision Benchtop Test Facility,’ SAE Int.
 J. Fuels Lubr.
 15(3), 2022.

-2. Cameron Schepner, David Schafer, and Amrutur Anilkumar, ‘In Situ Assessment of Lubricant Flow Characteristics and Oil Quality Sensor Performance – Part A: Flow Visualization’ submitted to SAE International Journal of Fuels and Lubricants, January 2023.
+2. Cameron Schepner, Adam Smith, David Schafer, and Amrutur Anilkumar, ‘In Situ Assessment of Oil Quality Sensor Performance in Engine Lubricant Flow,’ SAE Int.
+J. Fuels Lubr.
+17(2):2024.